508 Compliance: Who Needs to be Compliant?Published on

 What is Section 508?

-The refresh in January of 2017 updated accessibility guidelines and requirements for information and communication technology (ICT) in the federal sector.
-It also updated guidelines for telecommunications and reorganized Section 508 and Section 255 guidelines to better align with and reflect recent communication technology innovations.
-The guidelines affect all federal agencies and vendors, contractors and partners of those agencies operating in the United States or abroad.
+The January 2017 refresh updated the federal sector’s accessibility guidelines as well as its information and communication technology (ICT) requirements.
+It also updated guidelines for telecommunications.
+Furthermore, it reorganized Section 508 guidelines to better align with and reflect recent communication technology innovations.
+These guidelines affect all federal agencies.
+They also affect vendors, contractors, and partners of those agencies operating in the United States or abroad.

 Who needs to be 508 compliant?

-Section 508 doesn’t apply to federal agencies only.
-It also impacts any company that does business with a federal agency.
+Section 508 doesn’t only apply to federal agencies.
+It also impacts any organization that does business with a federal agency or receives federal funding.
 This includes private contractors, the financial industry, healthcare, many legal organizations, and others.

-If you’re not sure if you need to be 508 compliant, it’s best to ask an expert.
+Not sure if you need to be 508 compliant?
+Ask an expert.

 What documents fall under Section 508?